 In response to a decrease in growth following the rapid growth of the 1990's, the development of another 10-year capital plan was not enough.
 In 2010, CCWA developed its first Strategic Master Plan (SMP).
 The change in our operating environment required that the Authority be more efficient and disciplined in not only in its operations, but also in how it prioritized its operating activities and its capital projects or programs.
-The 2020 SMP has continued that approach and focuses on improvements to existing facilities that are approach the end of their useful life and also focused on projects that address water quality concerns, using risk-based approaches to asset management and workforce continuity.
+CCWA continued with that approach and completes 5-year updates of our master plans.
+The 2020 Strategic Master plan is the comprehensive guide in continuing to achieve CCWA's vision of Quality Water, Quality Service.
 The approach taken to develop the plan prioritizes the operating and capital projects according to CCWA's strategic priorities.
-Projects are scheduled based on the priority, predecessor or successor projects, and other schedule requirements and a 10-year cash flow schedule was developed.
+Additionally, the projects are scheduled based on the priority, predecessor or successor projects, and other schedule requirements and a 10-year cash flow schedule was developed.
+Projects scheduled for each fiscal year are incorporated into the budgeting process, and moving forward, this document will continue to support the strategic planning and budgeting process.

-The 2020 SMP identified 100 water, sewer, and stormwater projects that represent \$677.8 million dollars over 10 years.
-Exhibit 8 shows the projected expenditures over the 10-year period.Of planning projects, \$165.5 million is estimated to be needed for sewer pipeline asset management needs.
+The 2020 SMP identified 147 water, sewer, and stormwater projects that represent \$677.7 million dollars over 10 years.
+Exhibit 8 shows the projected expenditures over the 10-year planning period for the 2020 SMP.
+Of those projects, \$116.8 million is estimated to be needed for sewer pipeline asset management needs.
 Considering the amount and age of CCWA's system, there is significant work to complete.
 CCWA maintains almost 1,500 miles of water distribution lines, 1,100 miles of sewer conveyance pipe, and 500 miles of stormwater pipe.
-As shown in Exhibit 9, our pipes, laid end to end, would span from Miami to Seattle.
+As shown in Exhibit 9, our pipes, laid end to end, would span from Miami Seattle.

-EXHIBIT 8 2020 SMP, Projected Capital and Operating Expenditures
+EXHIBIT 82020 SMP, Projected Capital and Operating Expenditures